-Costa Rica was very poor and very isolated for a long time and because of that it developed many expressions that can only be found here.
+Costa Rica’s diverse culture was very isolated for a long time.
+Therefore it developed many interesting and fun language expressions that can only be found here.
 For travelers the most common expressions are always interesting to understand.

 Once, a tourist asked me what language do we speak in Costa Rica.
 My answer, of course was Spanish.
 He asked me then if there were many Spaniards in Costa Rica.
 I said “Not particularly… Why?” and he said… “Then why do you speak Spanish?” followed by a long list of examples of how, for instance, in England they spoke English, in France French… and in Mexico… Mexican!”
 I ended up saying “Oh… ok… We speak Costa Rican!”

 But then, if I think about it… It is actually quite true… Costa Rican Spanish is, if spoken among pure Costa Ricans, quite different form the rest!

 There’s no better way to get to know the Costa Rican slang than by visiting.
 Click here to request a quote with the country’s best travel agency!

 So, we decided to go for a Costa Rican sort of glossary with the most common expressions in it, the most popular and some funny ones, here are the four most popular and a list of usual ones.

 The Costa Rican motto!
 Used to say hi and to say bye, to say “I am fine” and to say someone is really nice “!Es Pura Vida!” it is state of mind that summarize the usual life enjoyment of Costa Ricans.
 Came from a Mexican movie called “Pura Vida” in which the main character repeated the phrase all throughout the movie.
 I can just imagine all the people that came out of the theater making the phrase theirs as it reflects very much the Costa Rican spirit.